hanabi/hanabi.github.io/Reference.md

   * Players are not allowed to *5 Stall* in the *Early Game*.
 Any clue that looks like a *5 Stall* is instead treated as either a *5's Chop Move* or a *5 Pull*.
   * Players are not required to clue anything in the *Early Game*; they are allowed to initiate the *Mid-Game* whenever they see fit.

+### BGA Play Clues in Hard Variants

+* Normally, players are allowed to give a *Save Clue* to a card on chop, even if that player has a bunch of playable cards to play.
+(This allows for *Discard Modulation.*)
+* In *Hard* variants (see previous section), this is not legal.
+* If a clue is given to a chop card of a player, and that player has one or more known-playable cards to play, then it is treated as a *Play Clue* on that card.
+* This is called a *BGA Play Clue* to distinguish it from a more ordinary *Play Clue*.
+* Note that *BGA Play Clues* **do not** apply in the *Early Game* - they are only "turned on" in the *Mid-Game*.

 ### 3 Suit Conventions

 * These conventions applies to any variant with only 3 suits.